 Steps in risk assessment

-10. The process of risk assessment can be divided into four distinct steps, namely, hazard identification, hazard characterization, exposure assessment, and risk characterization.
+12. The process of risk assessment can be divided into four distinct steps, namely, hazard identification, hazard characterization, exposure assessment, and risk characterization.
 The various steps in the scientific assessment of risk are considered below.
-Because chemicals in food constitute a much larger and diverse group of potentially hazardous substances than the microbiological hazards (although not necessarily a greater risk), much of the risk assessment methodology has been formulated around the risk associated with chemicals.

 Hazard Identification